Mozzo1000/andreasbackstrom.se/content/embrace-data.md

 your phone, your tv and even your fridge (if you have one of  those fridges with cameras and tablet in front).

 Now what happens to this data that are constantly being saved?
-Well they usually go to a company like Google or Facebook to be then sold to other companies to gain money from ads and other profitable ways to target select group of people.
+Well they usually go to a company like Google or Facebook to then be sold to other companies to gain money from ads and other profitable ways to target select group of people.
-But this is not a post complaining about "how we are all being montitored by the goverment" or some other paranoid way of thinking.
+But this is not a post complaining about "how we are all being monitored by the government" or some other paranoid way of thinking.
 This is about how I took control over this matter and instead of stop using these services I used the data that they all collect and profit from and released it for free, to all people around the world.